-An introduction to the basic concepts in the field of sociology, with emphasis upon the application of these concepts to the understanding of American institutions: politics, economics, religion, education, marriage and the family.
+This course is an introduction to the basic concepts in the field of sociology, with emphasis upon the application of these concepts to the understanding of American institutions: politics, economics, religion, education, marriage, and the family.
 3 credits

-SOCI120 Introduction to Cultural
+Introduction to Cultural Anthropology

-Anthropology

-The study of human culture and its role in the determination of man's behavior.
-The relationship of kinship, political structure, economics, and religious institutions within a variety of cultural systems.
+This course examines human culture and its role in the determination of man's behavior.
+The relationship of kinship, political structure, economics, and religious institutions within a variety of cultural systems will be considered.
 3 credits